Astrid Jorgensen: Television

+Memoir

+In September 2025 Jorgensen's memoir Average At Best was published by Simon & Schuster, described by the publisher as "a powerful, funny, and deeply honest memoir about embracing mediocrity if you want to get anything done".
+Andrew McMillen, writer for The Australian, praised the memoir, writing "in these pages, [Jorgensen] is revealed as a beautiful writer who blends heart, wit and insight with rare skill".
+Average At Best was shortlisted for biography book of the year at the 2026 Australian Book Industry Awards.

+Other

 In 2018 Jorgensen was the resident choral arranger and conductor for Neil Finn’s Out of Silence show at HOTA on the Gold Coast.
 She arranged the songs Sisters and Ready or Not on the Spinifex Gum album Sisters with Felix Riebl and Ollie McGill from The Cat Empire.
 She was a featured guest in Tim Rogers' Liquid Nights in Bohemia Heights shows in 2019.